byoulten/tom-selleck/README.md

 2) Initialize submodules (server and client) > git submodule update --init --recursive

-3) Navigate to /tom-selleck/server
+3) Navigate to /tom-selleck

-4) Run > npm install
+4) Build the docker containers > docker-compose build

-5) Run npm start
+5) Run the docker containers > docker-compose up

-6) Navigate to http://localhost:9000 to confirm the server is running
+6) Verify that the server and client are up and running (on localhost:9000 and localhost:3000 respectively)

-7) Navigate to /tom-selleck/client

-8) Run > npm install

-9) Run npm start

-10) Navigate to http://localhost:3000 to confirm the client is running